sakoht/data-provenance/provenance/README.md

 ----------

-A normal scala function might be declared like this.
+A normal scala function might be declared like this:
 ```
 def foo(a: Int, b: Double): String = a.toString + "," + b.toString
 ```